 Proceedings of the 2008 Center for Homeland Defense and Security Annual Conference

-Supplement: Proceedings of the 2008 Center for Homeland Defense and Security Annual Conference Donald Reed, Charles Eaneff, and Cynthia Cox ABSTRACT: The 2008 Center for Homeland Defense and Security (CHDS) Annual Conference was conducted January 29-30, 2008, at the Naval Postgraduate School in Monterey, California.
-Its theme, Five Years of Meeting the Homeland Security Challenge,…
+Supplement: Proceedings of the 2008 Center for Homeland Defense and Security Annual Conference By Donald Reed, Charles Eaneff, and Cynthia Cox ABSTRACT: The 2008 Center for Homeland Defense and Security (CHDS) Annual Conference was conducted January 29-30, 2008, at the […]

 The Functional Desks as Collaborative Mechanisms in the Michigan Intelligence Operations Center

-Supplement: Proceedings of the 2008 Center for Homeland Defense and Security Annual Conference John Bustria, Emad Shenouda, and Michael McDaniel ABSTRACT: Traditional organizational structures cannot fully confront all facets of terrorism.
-Addressing this threat requires different mechanisms that are more flexible than those of “stovepiped” government organizations.
-Acting alone may bring failure — at least…
+Supplement: Proceedings of the 2008 Center for Homeland Defense and Security Annual Conference By John Bustria, Emad Shenouda, and Michael McDaniel ABSTRACT: Traditional organizational structures cannot fully confront all facets of terrorism.
+Addressing this threat requires different mechanisms that are

 The Relationship between the Private Sector and Fusion Centers: Potential Causes for Concern and Realities

-Supplement: Proceedings of the 2008 Center for Homeland Defense and Security Annual Conference Siobhan ONeil ABSTRACT: The emergence of fusion centers has been met with much anticipation, as well as feelings ranging from relief to fear.
-Much of the latter has focused on the potential for fusion centers to disregard civil liberties, a position promoted…
+Supplement: Proceedings of the 2008 Center for Homeland Defense and Security Annual Conference By Siobhan O’Neil ABSTRACT: The emergence of fusion centers has been met with much anticipation, as well as feelings ranging from relief to fear.
+Much of the

 Integrating Virtual Public-Private Partnerships into Local Law Enforcement for Enhanced Intelligence-Led Policing

-Supplement: Proceedings of the 2008 Center for Homeland Defense and Security Annual Conference Matthew Simeone ABSTRACT: In the past several years, the responsibility of our nation’s law enforcement agencies has been expanded beyond everyday crime to include the threat of terrorism.
-The capacity of law enforcement to prevent terrorism, however, may be more limited than…
+Supplement: Proceedings of the 2008 Center for Homeland Defense and Security Annual Conference By Matthew Simeone ABSTRACT: In the past several years, the responsibility of our nation’s law enforcement agencies has been expanded beyond everyday crime to include the threat